 The last round of hearings focused on small businesses badly burnt by big banks.

-By mid-June, the Royal Commission had attracted some 6,761 submissions, with about 65% of those relating to banks, and small business finance was a major concern.
+By mid-June, the Royal Commission had attracted some 6,761 submissions, with about 65% of those relating to banks, and cashflow finance for small business was a major concern.

 Small business ombudsman Kate Carnell nailed two major issues when she said two weeks wasn’t enough time to hear all the grievances involving small business and the banks, especially those involving Bankwest and the CBA.

 On of top of that, she pointed out a big problem for small businesses is that when things sour with their banks, they often can’t get finance elsewhere.